RanadeepPolavarapu/MyTerminal/README.md

-MyTerminal
+MyWorkspace
 =====================
-A quickstart for my preferred terminal on Mac OS X.
+A quickstart for all workspace related files and settings (dotfiles, Terminal settings, editors, etc.).

 # Example